Actor-Relational Database Systems: A Manifesto: Why Actor-Relational Database Systems Now?

-Actor database systems with their modular, concurrent and fault-tolerant programming model can cater to these application needs in a manner that is both more natural and better integrated with data management functionality.
-By allowing decomposition across actors and supporting actor heterogeneity, actor database systems can allow application programmers to declare the durability, encryption and concurrency needs of each actor, thus making such actors the islands of homogeneity in the application.
+By contrast, actor-relational database systems offer a modular, concurrent and fault-tolerant programming model and can thus cater to these application needs in a manner that is both more natural and better integrated with data management functionality.
+By allowing decomposition across actors and supporting actor heterogeneity, actor-relational database systems can allow application programmers to declare the durability, encryption and concurrency needs of each actor, thus making such actors the islands of homogeneity in the application.
+At the same time, actor-relational database systems hold promise to provide abstractions to manage cross-actor heterogeneity under a unified database programming model.